adaptive-democracy/hopeful-path/notes.md

 1. At this point I haven't even tried to prove any of the conjectures I make in the book, .
 The conjecture I make isn't that it will "reduce" strategic voting per-se (Gibbard' theorem tells us it's impossible to completely remove), but that it just helps to *reveal* voters' real preferences more quickly, and allow each voter to choose the strategy of their vote that is satisfying to them given the entire collection of decisions they could choose to participate in.
 The original mathematical statement of QV also doesn't say that it removes strategy, but
 As for building a proof,

-I'm now thinking that persistent voting doesn't actually reduce strategic voting, but merely makes it inconsequential. the real problem with strategic voting is that it produces "incorrect" votes that the voter ends up regretting, or where they could have made some other choice that would have served them better. in real elections those kinds of problems are very deeply concerning, since their vote is set in stone and the decision has been made. with persistent voting they can simply adjust their vote to be more competitive after getting more information. this is why it seems very very important to use an expressive and monotonic *inner* voting method. that monotinicity itself seems like the very property that will prevent "cycles", since it will allow the durable expression of the most sincere preferences while the more "strategic" ones are allowed to fluctuate somewhat with the competitive landscape. conviction voting is probably the most correct thing to use for any irreversible commitment, it's become very clear to me after the last little while that intelligently blending persistent and conviction paradigms is the best way to achieve this balance. probably the real true shift of perspective is merely saying that *direct* democracy is the thing we should be striving for! all of these different mechanisms are just ways of trying to scale direct democracy so it actually works. in general I think I'm also trying to design all of this so that instead of thinking about *conflict* between different candidates in any decision, we're thinking about *negotiation* as the persistent mechanism promotes *discovery* of new options that have the power to quickly gain approval from all concerned parties. we're trying to find a system that quickly adjusts to discover the best acceptable option.
+I'm now thinking that adaptive voting doesn't actually reduce strategic voting, but merely makes it inconsequential. the real problem with strategic voting is that it produces "incorrect" votes that the voter ends up regretting, or where they could have made some other choice that would have served them better. in real elections those kinds of problems are very deeply concerning, since their vote is set in stone and the decision has been made. with adaptive voting they can simply adjust their vote to be more competitive after getting more information. this is why it seems very very important to use an expressive and monotonic *inner* voting method. that monotinicity itself seems like the very property that will prevent "cycles", since it will allow the durable expression of the most sincere preferences while the more "strategic" ones are allowed to fluctuate somewhat with the competitive landscape. conviction voting is probably the most correct thing to use for any irreversible commitment, it's become very clear to me after the last little while that intelligently blending adaptive and conviction paradigms is the best way to achieve this balance. probably the real true shift of perspective is merely saying that *direct* democracy is the thing we should be striving for! all of these different mechanisms are just ways of trying to scale direct democracy so it actually works. in general I think I'm also trying to design all of this so that instead of thinking about *conflict* between different candidates in any decision, we're thinking about *negotiation* as the adaptive mechanism promotes *discovery* of new options that have the power to quickly gain approval from all concerned parties. we're trying to find a system that quickly adjusts to discover the best acceptable option.
-I'm conjecturing the presence of some equilibrium state in the preferences of the voters, one where each person has allocated their vote in a way that maximizes their satisfaction with its allocation, even if that allocation isn't perfectly representative of their real preferences. this equilibrium is one in which all votes are attaining their highest "return on investment" based on the competitiveness of the decision they're in compared with how concerned the voter is. it's the "likelihood of being pivotal" and besides and very importantly, probably the *real* thing that makes persistent voting stand out above other paradigms is that it maximizes the amount of control a group has over their cooperative mechanisms, since they *directly* control every single aspect in some way or another. the cooperative rules are a real representation of their current consensus
+I'm conjecturing the presence of some equilibrium state in the preferences of the voters, one where each person has allocated their vote in a way that maximizes their satisfaction with its allocation, even if that allocation isn't perfectly representative of their real preferences. this equilibrium is one in which all votes are attaining their highest "return on investment" based on the competitiveness of the decision they're in compared with how concerned the voter is. it's the "likelihood of being pivotal" and besides and very importantly, probably the *real* thing that makes adaptive voting stand out above other paradigms is that it maximizes the amount of control a group has over their cooperative mechanisms, since they *directly* control every single aspect in some way or another. the cooperative rules are a real representation of their current consensus

 Yeah, I haven't spent much time finding concrete evidence for those claims, likely a future version of the book should do so!